arreanecoyoca/ac-loadmore/README.md

 ## Installation
 **Manually**
 1. Upload the ac-loader folder to the /wp-content/plugins/ directory
-2. Activate the Yoast AC Loader through the ‘Plugins’ menu in WordPress
+2. Activate the AC Loader through the ‘Plugins’ menu in WordPress
 3. Go to “after activation” below

 **From within WordPress**